Superstring Perturbation Theory Revisited: Bosonic String Gauge Parameters

 Assuming that the energy-momentum $k$ carried by $\V$ is non-zero, we can pick our coordinates so that $k^+\not=0$.
 (Because of this step, the analysis given here fails for $k=0$.
 This case requires special treatment and has unusual properties; see section \ref{remark}.)
 Explicitly

 (From $Q_1$ as defined in eqn.
 (4.4.13) of \cite{Polch}, we have omitted the terms that reduce the $c''$-degree.)
-A convenient way\footnote{Since $Q_{>,1}$ is bilinear in oscillators, and commutes with $L_0$, one can also simply compute its cohomology via a mode-by-mode analysis.} to compute the cohomology of $Q_{>,1}$ is to define
+A convenient way\footnote{Since $Q_{>,1}$ is bilinear in oscillators, and commutes with $L_0$, one can also simply compute its cohomology via a mode-by-mode analysis.
+We will proceed that way in the superstring case, though it would also be possible to imitate the argument involving $R$ and $S$.} to compute the cohomology of $Q_{>,1}$ is to define

 which reduces $N^\lc_*$ by 1.
 We also define

 which commutes with $N^\lc_*$.

 The operator $S$ is positive semi-definite.
 Its kernel consists of states annihilated by $b_m$ and also by $\alpha^-_m$, with $m>0$.
 In particular, states annihilated by $S$ have $c''$-degree 0.